Why B2B Marketing Execution Breaks Down

 TL;DR: Most B2B marketing teams don't fail because of bad strategy.
 They fail because of structural friction: unclear ownership, looping decisions, handoff breakdowns, competing priorities and fragmented tools.
 These five patterns are invisible in dashboards but highly visible in daily work.
 Fixing them starts with diagnosis, not more activity.

 Work starts.
 Priorities shift.
 Decisions that seemed clear in a planning meeting become unclear once multiple teams are involved.
 Campaigns that should take three weeks take six.
-Not because people are slow, but because the system around them creates friction at every step.
+The team is not slow.
+The way work moves between people, decisions and teams is what creates the drag.

 The gap between strategy and execution is not about effort